Employment Law

 Employers in Canada can fire non-unionized workers for any reason, as long as they’re provided full severance pay and the reasons for their dismissal aren’t discriminatory.
 This is known as a termination without cause.

-Terminated due to Trump’s tariffs?
-5 things to do
+Terminated due to Trump’s Tariffs?
+5 Things You Need to Do

 1️⃣ Don’t sign anything immediately: Take your time to review all termination documents carefully.
 Speak with a lawyer before signing anything to ensure you’re fully informed and protected.